VincentGurgul/transformers/4_Machine_Translation/README.md

 ## 1. Introduction

+The task of a translator is to express the meaning of a passage of text in a different language.
+Machine translation is a discipline that studies the performance of this task with the utilisation of digital computers.
 After decades of development, great achievements have been made in the field of machine translation in recent years with the advent of neural machine translation.

 In this notebook a review of existing literature on machine translation will be conducted first.
 The literature review will include an overview of the history of machine translation and an introduction into the state-of-the-art neural network architecture for machine translation, the Transformer.

 Then, language evaluation metrics are introduced and previous machine translation model architectures are presented, that will be used as a benchmark for the Transformer.
-Those include LSTM networks, CNNs and GRUs.
+Those include LSTM networks, CNNs and GLUs.

 Finally, five different Transformer-based python libraries for machine translation will be evaluated and compared.
 The results of the empirical analysis and the advantages and disadvantages of each python package are presented and then possible future improvements of machine translation are discussed.

+For a general introduction into the Transformer network and its architecture see our notebook 'Transformer_Introduction.ipynb', which you'll also find on our [Github](https://github.com/VincentGurgul/transformers).

 ## 2. Literature Review